KVNU/sbcli/README.md

 # Installation

-We don't have a release yet, so you'll have to build from source.
+We have release for Linux, Windows and MacOS.
+You can find them [here](https://github.com/KVNU/sbcli/releases).

+## Building from source
 ### Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install)